Southeast Missouri State hosts Lorenzen and Western Illinois - WTOP News

 Cape Girardeau, Missouri; Saturday, 4:45 p.m.
 EST

-BOTTOM LINE: Western Illinois plays Southeast Missouri State after Lucas Lorenzen scored 23 points in Western Illinois’ 67-60 loss to the UT Martin Skyhawks.
+BOTTOM LINE: Western Illinois visits Southeast Missouri State after Lucas Lorenzen scored 23 points in Western Illinois’ 67-60 loss to the UT Martin Skyhawks.

 Southeast Missouri State is shooting 46.2% from the field this season, 1.0 percentage point higher than the 45.2% Western Illinois allows to opponents.
-Western Illinois averages 5.7 made 3-pointers per game this season, 0.8 fewer makes per game than Southeast Missouri State gives up.
+Western Illinois averages 5.7 made 3-pointers per game this season, 0.8 fewer makes per game than Southeast Missouri State allows.

 The Redhawks and Leathernecks match up Saturday for the first time in conference play this season.

-TOP PERFORMERS: Luke Almodovar is scoring 13.9 points per game and averaging 3.7 rebounds for the Redhawks.
-Braxton Stacker is averaging 1.9 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Luke Almodovar is scoring 13.9 points per game with 3.7 rebounds and 0.6 assists for the Redhawks.
+Braxton Stacker is averaging 14.0 points and 3.2 rebounds while shooting 42.7% over the past 10 games.

-Lorenzen is averaging 15.1 points for the Leathernecks.
-Isaiah Griffin is averaging 10.7 points over the last 10 games.
+Lorenzen is shooting 37.6% and averaging 15.1 points for the Leathernecks.
+Isaiah Griffin is averaging 1.4 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Redhawks: 6-4, averaging 78.6 points, 33.8 rebounds, 13.6 assists, 6.4 steals and 3.8 blocks per game while shooting 47.0% from the field.
 Their opponents have averaged 75.2 points per game.